Arronk/My-Coding-Journey/log.md

 Very long day so made sure to prioritise my hour on revision and watching some lectures in preparation for my CS50 pset Crack that I want to tackle this weekend.

+## Day 75: 22.06.2018

+### Progress: crack.c is a pain in the ass.
+Spent the whole just struggling through the syntax.

+I am making very slow progress on the crack.c exercise.
+I struggle the most with the C syntax as I find the documentation very hard to read and understand.